Dani334/DS-A3/README.md

 - testCase_runThroughAll.java
 - testCase_runThroughProposer.java

-Once all ports have been freed up you can run `make` to compile all classes and then run the following test cases:
+Once all ports have been freed you can run `make` to compile all classes and then run the following test cases:

 ```
 java testCases/testCase_immediateReplies